eklavya172004/Codesphere-platform/README.md

 # CodeSphere

-![CodeSphere]<!-- Replace with actual logo URL or remove if not available -->

 **Stay Consistent, Code Smarter, Win Bigger! 🔥**

 CodeSphere is a web-based platform designed to help developers track their coding consistency, monitor daily streaks, and compete on leaderboards.
 It integrates with platforms like Codeforces, LeetCode, and GitHub to provide a comprehensive view of your coding journey, fostering community engagement and personal growth.